4. Mitsubishi Mirage $13,790

 Good value?
 Yes, if you're not picky

 Mitsubishi is taking this whole inexpensive car thing pretty seriously.
-Not only is the Mirage priced under $14k -- and that incldues standard equipment like power windows, mirrors and locks, a decent stereo, and automatic climate control -- but it also incredibly fuel efficient.
+Not only is the Mirage priced under $14k -- and that includes standard equipment like power windows, mirrors and locks, a decent stereo, and A/C with automatic temperature control -- but it's also incredibly fuel efficient.
 Powered by a tiny 74 hp 3-cylinder engine, the featherweight Mirage is EPA-rated at 34 MPG city and 42 MPG highway for the stick-shift and 37/44 (!) for the automatic, which is darn close to hybrid and diesel territory.
-Mitsu has even designed the structure for easy repairs in the hopes of keeping insurance rates down, and they've backed it with an epic warranty: 5 years or 60,000 miles of bumper-to-bumper protection and 10 years/100,000 miles on the powertrain.
-The only real problem with buying a Mirage is that you then have to drive it: It's slow and noisy, it doesn't handle particularly well, and its soft suspension loses its composure at the slightest bump.
-The Mirage is a great value, but not a particularly great car.
+Mitsu has even designed the structure for easy repairs to keep insurance rates down, and they've backed it with an epic warranty: 5 years/60,000 miles bumper-to-bumper and 10 years/100,000 miles on the powertrain.
+The biggest drawback to buying a Mirage is driving it: It's slow and noisy and its soft suspension (designed for bad roads in third-world countries) gets very unhappy over bumps.
+Still, you can get a Mirage with all the options -- including alloy wheels, keyless entry and ignition, a backup camera and navigation -- for $16,890, about $1,500 less than a comparably equipped Nissan Versa.
+That makes the Mirage a great value, if not exactly a great car.

 Read more: Mitsubishi Mirage review